 The supply of oxygen is carefully controlled and "reduced" to obtain this volcanic effect.

 Reduction firing is often done by placing pots in a frame filled with dried plants husk and charcoal.
 The husk stuck on the lustre would help create volcanic texture.

-This is a rather specialised firing technique not commonly seen or easily managed, with the likliness of seeing unpredicted results.
+This is a rather specialised firing technique not commonly practiced or easily managed, with the likeliness of seeing very unpredicted results.

 With this bottle, a glint of gold is visible through the scorched surface, and shimmers with nuance.
-This sophiscticated juxtaposition is the artist's strong feature reflecting the very Japanese aesthetics.
+This sophisticated juxtaposition is the artist's strong feature reflecting the very Japanese aesthetics.